CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

 #### `PLACEPART`

 Places an alredy-picked part using the picker tool.
-Has the same configuration requirements as `PICKPART`.
+Has the same configuration and customization requirements as `PICKPART`.
+The motion is identical.
+The only real difference is the vacuum behaving in the opposite manner to disengage the suction cups and engage the bottom holding vacuum if specified.

 *Format:* `PLACEPART pos rot vac loc`